-We would like to say ‘thank you’ to all of the speakers that took the time to join us and so willingly shared their resources, experience and expertise, and to all those individuals and schools that supported #engage_and_connect either by “dialling in” during the sessions or by visiting this website to access recordings or resources afterwards.
+We would like to say ‘thank you’ to all of the speakers that have taken the time to join us and so willingly shared their resources, experience and expertise, and to all those individuals and schools that supported #engage_and_connect either by “dialling in” during the sessions or by visiting this website to access recordings or resources afterwards.

 Wednesday 1st July with Richard McCann

 It was a privilege to be joined by motivational speaker Richard McCann for the #engage_and_connect session on Wednesday 1st July.
 Richard spoke at the engage in their future National Conference in 2011 so we knew to expect a presentation of exceptional quality, emotional content, and highly relevant messages.

 Richard shared his personal experience of adversity and challenge, explained the impact that key individuals had on him, and illustrated how his “I Can” and “I Will” attitude helped him turn his life around.
 Through this, his own experience and appreciation of the difference that educators can have on their students was clear.

 The key messages that he shared are as relevant to teachers as they are to their students: “we have the greatest capacity to grow when we’re facing to challenges”, “don’t be afraid to ask for help”, “kindness matters”.

 A recording of the session is not available but to find out more about Richard, please visit his website – www.richardmccann.co.uk

 Wednesday 1st June with Professor Barry Carpenter and Sharon Gray